Renchaa/ChessOnlineGame/README.md

 # Unity Chess online game using Photon

 This is a multiplayer and single-player chess game built in Unity using **Photon PUN 2** for networking.
-The project features full local and online match support, animated piece movement, and a modular architecture for future expansion.
+The project features full local and online match support, animated piece movement, and a modular architecture for future expansion.---
----

 ## ✨ Features